sablemadison/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is an object created from your HTML and CSS that represents your code in the browser.

 2. What is an event?

+An event is any interaction that a user has with the webpage such as clicking or scrolling.

 3. What is an event listener?

+An event listener is a function that takes two arguments, the event to listen for and a callback.
+When an event is triggered the event listener will call the callback.

 4. Why would we convert a NodeList into an Array?

+If we want to have access to array methods other than forEach.

 5. What is a component?

+Components are pieces of code that are designed to be reusable.
+They let us create elements that do the same actions or look similar while allowing us to avoid repeating ourselves unnecessarily.

 ### Git Set up